Visiting Professors and Scholars Opportunities

 ILAS typically hosts 20-30 visiting scholars each year.
 In the 2019-2020 academic year, ILAS hosted 24 visiting scholars.
 ILAS´s visiting professors and scholar programs enrich teaching and research on campus, while establishing and sustaining institutional links with Latin American universities, research institutions, non-profit organizations, and other collaborators.
 ILAS has an open call for Visiting Scholars who have secured outside funding, as well as several funded programs, made possible through support from the Tinker Foundation, the Lemann Foundation, the Consejo Nacional para la Ciencia y la Tecnología (CONACyT) in Mexico, and Foundation for Argentinean Development (FAD).
 Funded initiatives for visiting professors and scholars include:

 Each year, the Institute of Latin American Studies selects distinguished full-time academics to visit Columbia to work on their own research and writing projects.
 Visiting scholars are selected through a competitive process on the basis of professional qualifications, the quality of research plans, and the relevance of both to the institute’s mission and objectives.
 Applicants to the Visiting Scholars Program secure their own external funding.
+For a list of current fellows, please visit our Visiting Scholars and Fellows page.

 The ILAS Professional Fellows Program provides Latin America focused mid-career professionals with a one-of-a-kind research and learning community at one of the world’s most prestigious universities and within a dynamic city.
 The Program is designed for professionals from the fields of government, media, non-profit and business.
+For a list of current fellows, please visit our Visiting Scholars and Fellows page.